Gary Glick: Personal life and death

 After his playing and coaching years ended, Glick was involved with the Easter Seals of Colorado and the NFL Alumni Chapter of Denver.
+Glick became an avid softball player in his later years, winning the Senior Softball World Championships in 1995 and 2006.

 Glick died on February 11, 2015, at the age of 84, at his home in Fort Collins, Colorado, following a stroke.
 He was survived by his wife of 63 years and their three children.
+HIs wife Colleen died the following year.